Anushaedubilli/Girl-script/README.md

 Drawing Lines:
 Click near the top, right, bottom, or left side of a cell to draw the corresponding line.
 Completing Boxes:
-When you complete a box, it will be filled with your color (Blue for 'X', Red for 'O'), and you will get an additional turn.
+When you complete a box, it will be filled with your color (Blue for 'X', Green for 'O'), and you will get an additional turn.
 AI Moves:
 If playing in single-player mode, the AI will automatically make its move after your turn.
 Winning the Game: